citruscai/feel-in-notes/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-The Flask server will be running on [http://127.0.0.1:5328](http://127.0.0.1:5328) – feel free to change the port in `package.json` (you'll also need to update it in `next.config.js`).
+The Flask server will be running on [http://127.0.0.1:5328](http://127.0.0.1:5328) – feel free to change the port in `package.json` (you'll also need to update it in `next.config.js`).'

-## Learn More
+## Contact

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
-- [Flask Documentation](https://flask.palletsprojects.com/en/1.1.x/) - learn about Flask features and API.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+Contact me at cairo@feelinnotes.com for any questions or help and feel free to add to the issues tab if you spot any!